cuberis/dev-standards/_harp/public/pages/git.md

 ## Committing

-When working with GIT it is important to commit regularly and to include concise and descriptive commit messages.
+When working with Git it is important to commit regularly and to include concise and descriptive commit messages.
 The goal of commit messages is to provide information about what the commit involved.

 https://robots.thoughtbot.com/5-useful-tips-for-a-better-commit-message